100 DAYS OF HEALING AND REMEMBRANCE

 These are the tests of the sea:

-The third wave is for courage,
+The third wave is

 The sixth wave is for perseverance,